 Dad living with pregnant partner and six kids in homeless hub pleads to be rehoused

-‘Nicola was assaulted there a while back, when we first moved in’
+“Nicola was assaulted there a while back, when we first moved in.
+Your man was off his head on the drugs and he put her up against the wall.”

 A Kildare father who lives with his pregnant partner and their six children in charity accommodation has made a desperate appeal to be rehoused.